-Fine-root turnover rates of European forests revisited: an analysis of data from sequential coring and ingrowth cores
+Fine-root turnover rates of European forests revisited: an analysis of data from sequential coring and ingrowth cores.

 To link to this article DOI: 10.1007/s11104-012-1313-5

 Mean turnover rates obtained by the combination of sequential coring and Decision Matrix were 0.86 yr−1 for Fagus sylvatica and 0.88 yr−1 for Picea abies when maximum biomass data were used for the calculation, and 1.11 yr−1 for both species when mean biomass data were used.
 Using mean biomass rather than maximum resulted in about 30 % higher values of root turnover.
 Using the Decision Matrix to calculate turnover rate doubled the rates when compared to the Maximum-Minimum formula.
 The Decision Matrix, however, makes use of more input information than the Maximum-Minimum formula.

-Centaur Editors: Update this record
+University Staff: Request a correction | Centaur Editors: Update this record